 Northern Virginia has been home to — or closely connected with — many remarkable women throughout history.
-Here are seven notable women with ties to the region.
+Here are six notable women with ties to the region.

 Katie Couric